TrustMLRG/AdvCertainty/README.md

 Oct.
 6, 2023 - We created this repo and our code will be released soon.

 Oct.
-7, 2023 - We uploaded the codes of EDAC for CIFAR-10 and the evaluation by AutoAttack.
+7, 2023 - We uploaded the codes of the EDAC-based adversarial training on CIFAR-10 and the evaluation by AutoAttack.

 ***